Mailootje/Convert_GLTF_To_GLB_And_Merge/README.md

 # Convert a GLTF to a GLB file
-# Merge Multiple GLB file's in to one
+# Merge Multiple GLB file's into one